We have identified this white oval drug with an imprint “l612 pill” as loratadine 10 mg.

 4. What does the Claritin pill look like?

-Claritin pill is a brand name for loratadine, it is a white oval pill with an imprint of l612.
+Claritin pills are a brand name for loratadine.
+It is a white oval pill with an imprint of l612.

 5. What is the l612 pill used for?

 The L612 drug is an antihistamine used to treat allergic conditions like watery eyes, sneezing, runny nose, and itching from hay fever and hives.